invertedv/df/docs/parser.md

 **Column-wise Summaries**

 Column-wise summaries take a set of columns as inputs.
-They generate the summary row-by-row.
+They generate a summary row-by-row.
 For instance, if a, b, and c are columns,

     m := colMean(a,b,c)